Newport County Maritime Heritage Trail

 With one of the most strategic locations on the Atlantic Coast, it's no surprise that Newport and its surrounding towns have a very rich maritime heritage.
-The area was natural choice for coastal fortresses, historic lighthouses, port villages, sea commerce, and famed ocean sailing races.
+The area was a natural choice for coastal fortresses, historic lighthouses, port villages, sea commerce and famed ocean sailing races.
 Along this trail you'll see and learn about every facet of Newport's strong ties to the sea.

 Beavertail Lighthouse Museum